Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Abstract

 \section{Abstract}

-Machine Learning (ML) has achieved great successes in recent decades, both in research and in practice.
-In Cyber-Physical Systems (CPS), ML can for example be used to optimize systems, to detect anomalies or to identify root causes of system failures.
-However, existing algorithms suffer from two major drawbacks: \textit{(i)} They are hard to interpret by human experts. \textit{(ii)} Transferring results from one systems to another (similar) system is often a challenge.
-Concept learning, or Representation Learning (RepL), is a solution to both of these drawbacks---mimicking the human solution approach to explain-ability and transfer-ability: By learning general concepts such as physical quantities or system states, the model becomes interpretable by humans.
-Furthermore concepts on this abstract level can normally be applied to a wide range of different systems.
-Modern ML methods are already widely used in CPS, but concept learning and transfer learning are hardly used so far.
+Machine Learning (ML) has been implemented with great successes in recent decades, both in research and in practice.
+In the field of Cyber-Physical Systems (CPS), ML methods are already widely used, e.g. in anomaly detection, predictive maintenance or diagnosis use cases.
+However, Representation Learning (RepL), which learns general concepts from data and has been a major driver of improvements, is hardly utilized so far.
+To be useful for CPS, RepL methods would have to \Ni produce interpretable results \Nii work without requiring much prior knowledge, which simplifies the implementation and \Niii be applicable to typical CPS datasets, including e.g. noisy sensor signals and discrete system state changes.
 In this paper, we provide an overview of the current state of research regarding methods for learning physical concepts in time series data, which is the primary form of sensor data of CPS.
 We also analyze the most important methods from the current state of the art using the example of a three-tank system.
-Based on these concrete implementations\footnotemark, we discuss the advantages and disadvantages of the methods and show for which purpose and under which conditions they can be used.
+Based on concrete implementations\footnotemark, we discuss the advantages and disadvantages of the methods and show for which purpose and under which conditions they can be used for CPS.

 \keywords{Machine Learning \and Representation Learning \and Physical Concept Identification}